wp-plugins/maintenance-mode-notify/readme.txt

 == Changelog ==
+= 2.0.1 =
+* register_settings function conflicts with other plugins solved

 = 2.0 =
 * Ability to position the notifying bar in the page (top, bottom)
 * Fullscreen mode